zhxie/ikago/README.md

 </p>

 - **FakeTCP**: All TCP, UDP and ICMPv4 packets will be sent with a TCP header to bypass UDP blocking and UDP QoS.
 Inspired by [Udp2raw-tunnel](https://github.com/wangyu-/udp2raw-tunnel).
 The handshaking of TCP is also simulated.
+- **Proxy ARP**: Reply ARP request as it owns the specified address which is not on the network.
 - **Multiplexing and Multiple**: One client can handle multiple connections from different devices.
 And one server can serve multiple clients.
 - **Cross Platform**: Works well with Windows and Linux, and macOS and others in theory.
 - **Full Cone NAT**